-SHOWING 1 - 1 OF 1 RESULTS
+Showing 1 - 1 OF 1

-United States Air Force
+Air Force Aid Society

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-The American Red Cross (ARC) provides 24 hour service for military emergencies.
+The American Red Cross provides 24 hour service for military emergencies.
 This service includes communication (i.e., death or critical illness in family and financial assistance for emergency transportation to bedside or funeral of immediate family) and extensions of leave.
 All messages are verified before being sent - final decision for leave is in the hands of the unit/command.

 All messages of critical illness shall include: name of medical authority giving doctor's statement, diagnosis, prognosis, condition, life expectancy, and if presence is requested by medical authority.
 Messages of death shall include person verifying death, hospital official or the funeral home, date and cause of death, and arrangements.

-For emergency notifications to military members call the American Red Cross Emergency Notification Center at 1(800)272-7337 or visit their website at https://www.redcross.org/get-help/military-families/emergency-communication.html.
+For emergency notifications to military members call the American Red Cross Emergency Notification Center at 877-272-7337 or visit their website at https://www.redcross.org/get-help/military-families/emergency-communication.html.

 Make sure you have all your important papers/documents with you (orders, passports, medical records, etc.).
-Numbers for your Commander, Orderly Room and sponsor can be invaluable in case of an emergency.
+While in transit, numbers for your Commander, Commander's Support Staff, and Sponsor can be invaluable in case of an emergency.

-Contact the Salvation Army-Charleston Office at 843-747-5271 or locate a different Salvation Army by calling 1-800 728-7825.
+Contact the Salvation Army-Charleston Office at 843-747-5271 or locate another Salvation Army by calling 800-728-7825.

 Trident United Way